batiati/tigerbeetle.net/README.md

 **[Compatible with .Net Standard 2.1](https://docs.microsoft.com/en-us/dotnet/standard/net-standard)**

-*TigerBeetle is a financial accounting database designed for mission critical safety and performance to power the future of financial services.*
+*TigerBeetle is a financial accounting database designed for mission-critical safety and performance to power the future of financial services.*

 Watch an introduction to TigerBeetle on [Zig SHOWTIME](https://www.youtube.com/watch?v=BH2jvJ74npM) for more details: